MaxNMiller/FishTrajectorySimulation/README.md

 - **Spatial Environment:** The simulation environment is represented as a two-dimensional grid, with each grid cell containing information about the biomass concentration at that location.
 This allows for the dynamic modeling of an ecosystem where biomass is not evenly distributed.

-## Contributions

-Developers and researchers interested in ecological modeling and simulations are encouraged to contribute by improving the code, adding new features, or conducting experiments using the simulation.